Do You Dream in Colour?

 Blue Sky (Sunshine) – represents the conscious world, the waking active world

-sleeping in colour
+Sleeping in colour

 I was quite intrigued to know Davina’s thoughts on whether the colour of the room you slept in had any impact on the colour your dreamt about.
 Given that dreams are affected with immediate external stimuli, Davina said it’s possible however there’s no known research into this.
-Could be quite an interesting study…
+This could be quite an interesting study…

 I know from now on I’ll be paying particular attention to recalling the colour associated to the image instead of just falling back to sleep!
-What colours have you seen in your dreams and what have they meant to you?

-Image via wallpaper.diq.ru
+Image via unsplash

 Share the knowledge

-4 Comments
+5 Comments

 1. Tamsin Fox-Davies on September 2, 2011 at 10:15 am